thestackcollective/curriculum-site/module0/prework/terminal.md

 <section class="note">
 <div>
   <h3>Independent Research</h3>
   <p><em>Be prepared: You are about to be asked to go reseach a technical topic you have received no instruction on.
 This might feel scary!
 You might be wondering if it's a mistake!
-It's not - this is a big part of Turing's teaching and learning, and something we are sending you all the way into on your very first day.
+It's not - this is a big part of TheStackCollective's teaching and learning, and something we are sending you all the way into on your very first day.
 It might feel challenging or uncomfortable - sit with that feeling, embrace it, and push yourself to engage!</em></p>
   <p>Take 3 minutes (max) to research each of the following Terminal commands: <code>pwd</code>, <code>touch</code>, and <code>cd ..</code>.
 Take note of what you learn and any questions that arise from this research.</p>
 </div>
 <br>